platformsh/platformsh-docs/docs/src/increase-observability/metrics/_index.md

 The information under **Metrics** shows usage metrics for:

 [Dedicated environments](../../dedicated/overview/_index.md):
-each of the three hosts in your [N+1 configuration](../../dedicated/architecture/_index.md) and their average.
+each of the three hosts in your [N+1 configuration](../../dedicated/architecture/_index.md) and their average for the Production environment.

 ![A screenshot of what the metrics dashboard displays for Dedicated environments](/images/metrics/all-dedicated.png "0.45")

-Grid environments: for the average of your service and app containers.
+Grid environments: your service, app, and worker containers.

 ![A screenshot of what the metrics dashboard displays for Grid environments](/images/metrics/all-grid.png "0.45")

+## Supported regions

+Infrastructure metrics are available on all regions except the legacy regions:

+* `eu.platform.sh`
+* `us.platform.sh`

+These regions will be upgraded in the future.
+If you're on one of these regions and want infrastructure metrics now, [migrate your project](../../guides/general/region-migration.md) to a newer region.

 ## Default thresholds